-Having a disability is likely to mean you have different needs to other motorists, but there are a wide range of adapted cars for disabled drivers which can be tailored to your individual circumstances.
+Having a disability is likely to mean you have different needs from other motorists, but there is a wide range of adapted cars for disabled drivers which can be tailored to your circumstances.
 These will ensure that you are kept mobile and can enjoy the independence which comes from having a car.

 At Eden, we will help guide you through the process whether you are self-funding or leasing through the Motability Scheme.